 Why We Should Plan for Spiritual Growth

 You may think this sounds a bit too analytical to be “spiritual.”
 But Scripture is full of directives for us to be purposeful in our spiritual growth and discipleship.
-For instance, Paul told Timothy to “train” himself for godliness (1 Timothy 4:7-8).
+For instance, Paul told Timothy to “train” himself for godliness (1 Timothy 4:7-8) and Paul wrote of his own purposeful pursuit of Christ (Philippians 3:12-17).
 Planning and goal setting doesn’t mean God is not in it.

 Haphazard discipleship will always yield haphazard results.
 But purposeful discipleship, guided by God, will yield spiritual growth and deeper intimacy with God.